slaveofcode/tada-review/PITCHME.md

 ## Obstacles I Found
 1. So many projects with different js framework and flow
 2. No internal documentation of every project because we move so fast
-3. Must read the code, don't believe in person
+3. Must read the code, don't believe in person (takes more time)
 4. Technical feature explanations for some flow like redemption, egift, loyalty, etc.

 ---